Timeline of Wisconsin Women’s Suffrage

 1868

-• Woman Suffrage Association of Wisconsin (WSAW) formed.
+• The Woman Suffrage Association of Wisconsin (WSAW) is formed.

 1869

-• Nationally, the suffrage movement divided over issues of tactics, philosophies, and the 15th Amendment granting suffrage for African American men.
-Two organizations were formed: National Woman Suffrage Association (NWSA) and American Woman Suffrage Association (AWSA).
+• Nationally, the suffrage movement is divided over tactics, philosophies, and the 15th Amendment that granted suffrage for African American men.
+Two organizations are formed: the National Woman Suffrage Association (NWSA) and the American Woman Suffrage Association (AWSA).

-• NWSA – Created in NYC by Susan B. Anthony and Elizabeth Cady Stanton.
-Considered more radical and took on a wide range of issues than just suffrage to guarantee women’s total equality.
-Opposed the 15th Amendment only including African American men.
-They prioritized suffrage of women and fought for the 15th to include them.
-Focused on national amendment to the Constitution and was women-led.
+• NWSA: Created in NYC by Susan B. Anthony and Elizabeth Cady Stanton, NWSA was considered more radical.
+They took on various issues besides suffrage to guarantee women’s total equality.
+Opposed to the 15th Amendment for only including African American men, they prioritized the suffrage of women and fought for the 15th Amendment to include them.
+NWSA focused on a national amendment to the Constitution and was women-led.
 Newspaper: The Revolution.

-• AWSA – Created in Boston by Lucy Stone, Henry Blackwell, Julia Ward Howe, and TW Higginson.
-Considered more moderate and supported the 15th Amendment.
-Focused only on the vote and on state level organizing as the primary method.
-Led by women and men.
+• AWSA: Created in Boston by Lucy Stone, Henry Blackwell, Julia Ward Howe, and TW Higginson, AWSA was considered more moderate and supported the 15th Amendment.
+Led by women and men, AWSA focused only on the vote and used state-level organizing as its primary method.
 Newspaper: The Woman’s Journal.

-• Mary A. Livermore, Susan B. Anthony, and Elizabeth Cady Stanton were in attendance.
+• February: A second convention for suffrage, unrelated to the first, is held in Milwaukee.
+Organized by Dr. Laura Ross and Lila Peckham, Mary A. Livermore, Susan B. Anthony, and Elizabeth Cady Stanton are in attendance.

 1870